HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 For *Cluster 1*, we saw quite high proportions of spend being allocated to Fruit and Vegetables, but very little to the Dairy and Meat product areas.
 It could be hypothesised that these customers are following a vegan diet.

-Finally, customers in *Cluster 2* spent significant portions within Dairy, Fruit and Vegetables, but very little in the Meat product area.
+Finally, customers in *Cluster 2* spent significant portions within Dairy, Fruit, and Vegetables, but very little in the Meat product area.
 Therefore, we could similarly make an early hypothesis that these customers are primarily following a vegetarian diet.

 To help embed this segmentation into the business, we have proposed to call this the "You Are What You Eat" segmentation.